 Dealing With Scratches On The Crystal With Polywatch Crystal Scratch Remover

-Some people say that an advantage of acrylic crystals or plexiglass crystals is that they are easier to clean up if they ever get scratched.
+Some people say that the advantage of acrylic crystals or plexiglass crystals is that they are easier to clean up if they ever get scratched.
 Sapphire crystals, in comparison, are nigh impossible to get back in shape once scratched.
 They are not lying.
 Sapphire crystals can be a little difficult to maintain.
 Although Sapphire crystals do not scratch as easily as acrylic or plexiglass crystals.

-In this subsection, we are going to be showing you how to bring your plexiglass crystal back to mint condition if you just got yourself some vintage watches.
+In this subsection, we will show you how to use Polywatch to bring your plexiglass crystal back to mint condition if you just got yourself some vintage watches.

 To clean the crystal of your watch the first thing to do is to use a lens cleaner to wipe the surface of your crystal.
 This is to remove debris and oils that must have accumulated on the surface of the crystal from handling.
 Oils and debris can get in the way of the cleaning process, so you have to get that out of the way first.
 You need to start out with a clean crystal when carrying out this process.

-For this, it’s best to use a soft, cotton cleaning cloth, even a small piece of an old t-shirt will do.
-They are great for applying the necessary pressure.
-If you can’t lay hold of any of the materials mentioned, a cotton ball can also suffice but do not use a Q-tip.
-You won’t be able to apply the necessary pressure, and you need to be firm with the pressure you’re applying to see results.
+However, if you cannot lay hold of any of the materials mentioned, a cotton ball can also suffice, but do not use a Q-tip.
+It will not allow you to apply the necessary pressure, and you need to be firm with the pressure you’re applying to see results.

-After buffing, wipe off the excess cleaner with a microfiber cloth to clean them.
+After buffing, wipe off the excess cleaner with a microfiber cloth.